ozemre0/ozemre0/README.md

 - 🌱 I’m currently learning flutter
 - 📫 How to reach me
 - www.linkedin.com/in/muhammet-emre-öz-4ab357283
-- ⚡ Fun fact i do calisthenics
+- ⚡ Fun fact i do fitness and video editing

 <!---
 ozemre0/ozemre0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.